SoftwareHeritage/swh-dataset/docs/export.rst

 identifier used by the Kafka server to store the current progress of the export.

+When exporting the full dataset, another ORC table is exported (`person`).
+It is not exported in the same directory as the rest of the dataset, but in a (configurable) sensitive export directory.
+It is also not uploaded to S3 due to its sensitive nature.

 **Note**: exporting as the ``edges`` format is discouraged, as it is redundant and can easily be generated directly from the ORC format.